CTSRD-CHERI/cheri-c-programming/src/background/cheri-capabilities.md

 -->

-![CHERI capability format illustration](capability-format.jpg) *Figure 1: 128-bit CHERI Concentrate capability representation used in 64-bit CHERI-RISC-V: 64-bit address and metadata in addressable memory; and 1-bit out-of-band tag.*
+![CHERI capability format illustration](capability-format.jpg) *Figure 1: 128-bit CHERI Concentrate capability representation used in 64-bit CHERI-RISC-V as described in CHERI ISAv9: 64-bit address and metadata in addressable memory; and 1-bit out-of-band tag.*

 <!--{=latex}
 \end{comment}